thejasvibr/thejasvibr.github.io/research/index.rst

 My research seeks to answer how they manage to fly despite the tricky sensory conditions.
 I use computational sensory modelling along with experimental observations with video-acoustic tracking to quantify the sensory  inputs a bat in a group might be receiving.
-In a recent `paper <https://www.pnas.org/content/116/52/26662.short>`_ we showed that even though echolocation does get harder with increasing grop sizes, bats may still be detecting at least one echo per call.
-I also use performed video and acoustic tracking of bats as they echolocate in their caves.
+In a recent `paper <https://www.pnas.org/content/116/52/26662.short>`_ we showed that even though echolocation does get harder with increasing group sizes, bats may still be detecting at least one echo per call.
+I also performed video and acoustic tracking of bats as they echolocated in their caves.
 While the hardware technology to do this has been in place for some time now, it's only recently that the signal-processing and tracking methods are coming into place.
 I'm looking forward to analyse the one-of-a-kind `dataset <../usho-visho>`_ of which the GIF above is just a tiny part of!